MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-policies.md

 ## Cloud Discovery anomaly detection

 Cloud App Security searches all the logs in your Cloud Discovery for anomalies.
 For instance, when a user, who never used Dropbox before, suddenly uploads 600 GB to it, or when there are a lot more transactions than usual on a particular app.
-The Anomaly detection policy is enabled by default.
+The anomaly detection policy is enabled by default.
 It's not necessary to configure a new policy for it to work.
 However, you can fine-tune which types of anomalies you want to be alerted about in the default policy.

 1. In the console, click on **Control** followed by **Policies**.